yaoxianyu/NonGKI_Kernel_Build/README_EN.md

 - **normal_patches.sh**
     - Variable: HOOK_METHOD -> normal
     - Used for manually patching Non-GKI kernels.
 This is also the kernel used in the manual patching section for Non-GKI kernels on the KernelSU official website.
+This is only suitable for ARM64 devices with kernel version 3.18 or higher.
     - Reference: https://kernelsu.org/zh_CN/guide/how-to-integrate-for-non-gki.html

 - **vfs_hook_patches.sh**
     - Variable: HOOK_METHOD -> vfs
     - Used for the latest minimized manual patching (Syscall) feature implemented by backslashxx.
 Compatibility with older compilers isn't great.
+But it's been adapted to support devices with kernel versions ≤ 3.18 (ARMV7A), so it's compatible with all kernels.
     - Reference: https://github.com/backslashxx/KernelSU/issues/5

 - **extra_patches.sh**